fommil/fpmortals/manuscript/wip.md

     def plus[A](a: MaybeT[F, A], b: =>MaybeT[F, A]): MaybeT[F, A] = ...
   }
 ~~~~~~~~

+This monad looks fiddly, but it is just delegating everything to the `Monad[F]`
+and then re-wrapping with a `MaybeT`.
+It's plumbing.

 With this monad we can write logic that handles optionality in the `F[_]`
 context, rather than carrying around `Option` or `Maybe`.